 The types of medications that can be taken by inhalation have historically been limited, because only a small quantity of medicine is delivered through standard inhalation devices.
 The ARCUS technology changes the size and shape of the medicine so that a greater amount of drug is able to be carried by the breath into the lungs.

 The ARCUS inhaler is passive and breath-actuated.
 To use the ARCUS inhaler, the user simply breathes in.
 There is no need to coordinate inhalation with a pump or other actuation.
 The ARCUS technology has been used to successfully deliver more than one million doses to patients in clinical trials of various products.

 Many Acorda associates have been working with the ARCUS technology for over twenty years.
 Research on ARCUS-based products, along with commercial-scale manufacturing, is conducted at our facility in Chelsea, MA.
-We are excited about the potential for CVT-301 and CVT-427, and are also exploring the application of the ARCUS technology in a broad range of therapies.
+We are excited about INBRIJA and the potential for CVT-427, and are also exploring the application of the ARCUS technology in a broad range of therapies.